tedneward/Azgaarnoth/Religions/Pantheon/Brigantia.md

 Naturally, Brigantia is a great enemy of her husband's murderer and encourages her followers to oppose [Gruumsh](Gruumsh.md) and his minions in the world.

-## Appearance, Manifestations

-Dogma
-Appearance, Manifestations
-She appears as a dark-skinned human woman with green eyes, wearing a white pleated linen gown and many items of jewelry.